-As the nation continues its lockdown with the message ‘stay at home’ clearer than ever, cooking up nutritious meals for the family has become somewhat of a challenge due to limited supplies and having to shop less frequently.
+As the nation prepares for another lockdown, cooking up nutritious meals for the family can become somewhat of a challenge due to being able to shop less frequently.
 As well as those comfort foods and snacks that we’re still going to crave, it’s important to serve up immune-boosting dishes to keep everyone as healthy as we possibly can.
 With this in mind, we asked Cesar Fernandez, Home Economist at Miele GB, for his advice on how to make the most of the current situation with top tips on how professional kitchens would handle it…

 “First and foremost, the three essentials are to plan ahead, batch cook and reduce waste.
 These are things we should ideally all be doing anyway and it’s something we can take forward once we move out of the current situation.